-- This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the upcoming state legislative session: - Seek state funding to support the target delivery dates for Sound Transit projects and services. - Streamline permitting for some Sound Transit projects in state right-of-way. - Develop and expand availability of affordable housing and support Sound Transit's transitoriented development program. - Develop and retain a vibrant, diverse workforce in Washington State. - Collaborate with partner agencies and others on efforts that enhance access to Sound Transit services. - Support partner efforts to ensure the safe and cost-effective delivery of transit projects. - o Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional high capacity transit program. - Continue to work collaboratively with the State Legislature to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.
+- This action would authorize Sound Transit staff and consultants in Olympia to advocate and/or pursue the following positions during the upcoming state legislative session: - Seek state funding to support the target delivery dates for Sound Transit projects and services. - Streamline permitting for some Sound Transit projects in state right-of-way. - Develop and expand availability of affordable housing and support Sound Transit's transitoriented development program. - Develop and retain a vibrant, diverse workforce in Washington State. - Collaborate with partner agencies and others on efforts that enhance access to Sound Transit services. - Support partner efforts to ensure the safe and cost-effective delivery of transit projects. - Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional high-capacity transit program. - Engage in efforts that support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.